Schapelle Corby: Media and public response

 After Corby's conviction, sales of luggage locks increased and some people began filming their luggage as a precautionary effort.

 In early 2009, publicity agent Stephen Moriarty was appointed to represent the Corby family.
 A deal was agreed with New Idea magazine for a series of front cover stories to be published throughout the year.
 The deal was thought to be worth $100,000.

 Her release from prison on parole was met by a scrum of journalists, photographers and reporters described as a media circus.

 Corby has used her status in media to advocate for causes such as missing child William Tyrell, to the dismay of the child's family.

-In January 2018, Corby released a pop song titled ‘Palm Trees’ with singer-songwriter Nat Zeleny on Instagram.
+In January 2018, Corby released a pop song titled "Palm Trees" with singer-songwriter Nat Zeleny on Instagram.
 It came with a homemade video clip featuring photos of Corby in Queensland after she came back to Australia.
 Some social media followers were enthusiastic while others were critical.
-News Corp Australia commented "It’s not clear if Corby will be seriously pursuing a career in music.”
+News Corp Australia commented "It's not clear if Corby will be seriously pursuing a career in music."

-In 2020, it was announced Corby would be participating the Seven Network's reality program SAS Australia.
+In 2020, it was announced Corby would be participating in the Seven Network's reality program SAS Australia.

 In March 2021, it was confirmed that Corby had joined Dancing With The Stars.
 She was partnered with Shae Mountain.
 They were the third couple to be eliminated on 13 April 2021, following a dance-off with Matty J and his partner Ruby Gherbaz.